 - Sell an eBook to your audience — You need to funnel users to your eBook product pages and have a way for them to make their purchase.

-- Build authority and get speaking engagements — You need to highlight your expertise through blog posts and drive users to your contact page.
+- Build authority and get speaking engagements — You need to highlight your expertise through blog posts and authoritative content and create a page that tells audiences why and how to hire you as a speaker.

 - Build your newsletter subscriber base — You need to create interesting and engaging lead magnets and add opt-in forms on your site.

-Break down your goal and determine the elements you need on your site (such as opt-in forms, landing pages, etc.) to reach that goal.
-Also, design the funnel on your site to drive audiences toward the action you want them to take.
+Break down your goal, and determine the elements you need on your site (such as opt-in forms, landing pages, etc.) to reach that goal.
+Then, design a funnel on your site that will drive audiences toward the action you want them to take.

 2. Identify your target audience